Education is not preparation for life; education is life itself. – John Dewey

 - Learning environments and the psychosocial impact across physical and virtual spaces; and

-- Critical application of technology in applied design, STEM, health and medical education.
+- Critical application of technology in applied design, STEM, health, and medical education.

 My scholarship of teaching and learning includes projects such as Factors affecting student success in online learning environments and Technology education during emergency remote teaching.
-The former project examines factors that enabling or inhibit the development of self-efficacy and student agency in online learning contexts.
-My article, “Academic success online: Mediating the effects of personality and self-efficacy in online learning”, will appear in a forthcoming issue of International Journal on E-Learning.
+The recent project examines factors that enabling or inhibit the development of self-efficacy and student agency in online learning contexts.
+My article, “Academic success online: Mediating the effects of personality and self-efficacy in online learning,” will appear in a forthcoming issue of the International Journal on E-Learning.
 The latter project aims to examine the effects of the COVID-19 pandemic on the teaching experiences and self-efficacy of technology educators in the secondary setting.
 The first article from this project, “Pandemic designs for the future: Perspectives of technology education teachers during COVID-19” is scheduled for publication in a special issue of Information and Learning Science in the summer of 2020.